A2Amir/Fully-Convolutional-Networks--FCNs--/README.md

 In this [exercise](https://github.com/A2Amir/Fully-Convolutional-Networks--FCNs--/blob/master/Code/IoUCalculationExercise.ipynb) I am going to calculate the IOU metric given ground truth and prediction matrices.

-## 6. FCN-8 - Encoder
+## 6. FCN-8
 In this section, I am going to focus on a concrete implementation of a fully convolutional network.
-I’ll discuss the FCN-8 architecture developed at Berkeley.
+I’ll discuss the [FCN-8 architecture](https://people.eecs.berkeley.edu/~jonlong/long_shelhamer_fcn.pdf) developed at Berkeley.
 In fact, many FCN models are derived from this FCN-8 implementation.

+ #### 6.1 FCN-8 - Encoder

 The encoder for FCN-8 is the VGG16 model pretrained on ImageNet for classification.
 The fully-connected layers are replaced by 1-by-1 convolutions.
 Here’s an example of going from a fully-connected layer to a 1-by-1 convolution in TensorFlow:

 ~~~python
 num_classes = 2